‘Tis the season … for taxes

 Sam made $30,000 (this was already taxed by the employer) before losing their job due to COVID-19.
 They claimed CERB for the full 24 weeks adding up to $12,000 collected from CERB.
 Sam’s total income amounts to $42,000.
 Since this is below $48,535, they will only be taxed 15 per cent of the $12,000.
 Sam owes $1,800 in taxes from CERB.

 If you are a student you can use your student tax credit towards any outstanding balance with CRA.
-This credit is for any students above the age of 16 that are attending a-creditable post-secondary school, you can claim textbook costs,moving expenses and tuition cost each year.
+This credit is for any students above the age of 16 that are attending an accredited post-secondary school.
+You can claim textbook costs, moving expenses and tuition fees each year.

 The credit is non-refundable and can only be used to pay off any outstanding balance with CRA.
 The credit can also be transferred to a family member or yourself for the following year.

 As for the relatively new CRB, the government of Canada says that your income might affect the amount you owe.
 According to the government’s response benefit page, “you will have to reimburse $0.50 of the CRB for every dollar of net income you earned above $38,000 on your income tax return.
 You will not have to pay back more than your bene t amount for that year.
 This will be due at the same time as your income tax return for the year.”